Lake Coeur d’Alene Waterkeeper

 What you can do:

-- Use extreme care in the type and quantity of chemicals applied to your lawn or avoid them completely; follow label instructions for use and disposal of all lawn products.
+- Use extreme care in the type and quantity of chemicals applied to your lawn or avoid them entirely; follow label instructions for use and disposal of all lawn products.

 - Place used oil/lubricants/antifreeze/paints in sealed containers and recycle them at Kootenai County facilities; don’t dump them into storm drains/ditches or on the ground.

-- Seed or sod bare ground; divert runoff from hard surfaces (drives, sidewalks, patios, roofs) onto grassy areas; install a silt barrier to prevent runoff from taking soil particles with it.
+- Seed or sod ground; divert runoff from hard surfaces (drives, sidewalks, patios, roofs) onto grassy areas; install a silt barrier to prevent water flow from taking soil particles with it.